greyscalepress/interview-project/content/interviews/2014-08-bk-NETworkshop.md

 # The NETworkshop

 In a meeting in summer 2014, Manuel interviewed Boris about Julian Oliver and Danja Vasiliev’s (of the Critical Engineering Working Group) *NETworkshop* that Boris attended earlier that year.
+The photographs were taken by Manuel on March 8 2014 at a similar workshop at Helmhaus Zürich.

 ![](../content/img/NetWorkshop/NetWorkshop_IMG_1957.jpg)